-Attorney and educator, Barry Goldstein, has some answers.
-He suggests that “The Safe Child Act,” a comprehensive state legislative proposal to reform outdated custody court practices be adopted in lieu of ‘the best interests of the child.’ “
+Attorney and educator Barry Goldstein has some answers.
+He suggests that “The Safe Child Act,” a comprehensive state legislative proposal to reform outdated custody court practices, be adopted in lieu of ‘the best interests of the child.’ “

 Why?
 Because the child’s best interests are traditionally viewed through subjective and often biased eyes.
 The right to have a father, even a violent one, and access to a father’s higher income, has been seen as in the child’s best interests.
-Freedom from domestic violence, both as a direct victim and as an eye-witness is not.
+Freedom from domestic violence, both as a direct victim and as an eye-witness, is not.
 Access to one’s primary caretaker, usually one’s mother, is not always seen as in the “child’s best interest.”
 Appearing “fair” to both parents often trumps what a child may need.

 the health and safety of children must be the first priority in all custody and visitation decisions.

 According to Goldstein: “The Safe Child Act would require that the health and safety of children must be the first priority in all custody and visitation decisions.
-This is especially important because the ACE (Adverse Childhood Experiences) Research from the CDC found that children exposed to domestic violence and child abuse will suffer more illness and injuries and their lives will be shortened because of the trauma.
+This is especially important because the ACE (Adverse Childhood Experiences) Research from the CDC found that children exposed to domestic violence and child abuse will suffer more illness and injuries, and their lives will be shortened because of the trauma.
 The Safe Child Act will require courts to integrate important scientific research, such as ACE, and would bar the use of unscientific theories such as ones based on the belief that sex between adults and children can be acceptable.
-The Safe Child Act provides for an early hearing limited to issues of abuse.
+The Safe Child Act provides for an early hearing limited to abuse issues.
 This would allow cases that now take many months or years to be resolved in a few hours or less.”

 In my updated edition of Mothers on Trial: The Battle for Children and Custody, I had no choice but to label some of what is happening as follows: “Court Enabled Incest in the 1980s and 1990s;” “Court Enabled Incest in the Twenty-first Century;” and “Legal Torture From 1986-2010.”

 Some judges can be bought; many absolutely cannot.
 I know there are good judges and good mental health professionals.
-They may be in the minority and they may also be pressured to “give the violent man what he wants and just move the case along.”
-Or, when a battered, protective mother keeps insisting on re-visiting the case, she will be seen as the problem and will be punished for daring to annoy a very busy judge.
+They may be in the minority, and they may also be pressured to “give the violent man what he wants and just move the case along.”
+Or, when a battered, protective mother keeps insisting on re-visiting the case, she will be seen as the problem and punished for daring to annoy a very busy judge.